thebaldgeek/thebaldgeek.github.io/DragonOS.md

 ## Jaero Software - Quick start
 **Note!** dumphfdl, dumpvdl2 and SDRReceiver are all command line only programs.
 They do not have menu items.

-Very quick start guide for SDRReceiver on Linux:
+Very quick start guide for SDRReceiver on DragonOS:
 `mkdir sdrrini`
 `cd sdrrini`
 `nano 25.ini`